ItsLogical/LetsLearnIP-ProgrammingForEconomists/explanations/assignments/chapter2/plumber.md

 # Plumber

-Okay, so most of the stuff you need to know to complete this assignment was already handled in the previous assignment.
+Okay, most of the stuff you need to know to complete this assignment was already discussed in the previous assignment.
 So if you find I'm glossing over some stuff, make sure you've read (and understand) the previous walkthrough.

 Use the `raw_input` function to gather the info needed from the user.
 Also,